by Storyteller Archy Jamjun

 When in high school, Archy and his Thai family get into a fight about him dating a black girl.
 Years later, when Archy came out to his mother, he finds that his mother’s racial attitudes have conveniently changed.

-For a print friendly version of the transcript, click here: Zebra Children-A Guide to Interracial Dating from the Closet for Immigrants and their Children
+For a print friendly version of the transcript, click here: Zebra Children

 - What kind of discussions about race have you had with your family?